 Moral injury describes a set of feelings you might have if you've had to do things, or see things, which go against your values and beliefs.

-Because of the pandemic, you might have been forced to make some difficult decisions around supporting patients.
-For example, you might have had to care for one patient, while knowing there were other patients who also needed your help.
+Because of coronavirus, you might have been forced to make some difficult decisions while working or volunteering.
+For example, you might have had to prioritise caring for one person, while knowing there were others © Mind 2021 who also needed your help.
 This might make you feel conflicted, or like you could have done more.